ClusterHQ/flocker/docs/reference/authentication.rst

 .. code-block:: console

-   $ flocker-ca create-api-certificate alice
+   $ flocker-ca create-api-certificate allison
-   Created alice.crt and alice.key.
+   Created allison.crt and allison.key.
 You can now give these to your API end user so they can access the control service API.

-The two files generated will correspond to the username you specified in the command, in this example ``alice.crt`` and ``alice.key``.
+The two files generated will correspond to the username you specified in the command, in this example ``allison.crt`` and ``allison.key``.
 You should securely provide a copy of these files to the API end user, as well as a copy of the cluster's public certificate, the ``cluster.crt`` file.

 Using an API certificate to authenticate